griefertroll101/Yaml-model-files-for-LMS/README.md

 Quickly did these up.
 They contain all/most quants currently available (03/03/2026) including lmstudio-community but not MLX quants.
 Unless the model is new then there is little reason these should be updated more than once every 3 or so months but I likely won't update past 3 months.

-To add a model not in these: Open the yaml put what is below this under base and fill it out (Go to top of file for ease):
+To add a model not in these: Open the yaml put what is below this under base and fill it out (Go to top of file for ease of loacating base):
 ````
   - key: Insert Publisher/Insert Model  (e.g. AesSedai/Qwen3.5-122B-A10B-GGUF (copy from model page))
     sources: